Australian snakes seem to be the scariest of all Australian Animals.

 But what if the snake is in the car, house, bathroom...?

-...and takes off.
-(Any snakes in pictures with me were found in the bush on a chilly morning, when these cold blooded animals can't move fast.
-And of course all were released where they were found after the photo shoot.)
+(The snakes in the pictures were found on cold mornings or evenings, when these cold blooded animals can't move fast and are not aggressive at all.
+And of course all snakes were released where they were found after the photo shoot.
+Except for the one in the bedroom.
+I let that go in the garden.)

-In the unlikely event that you see a snake inside make sure you give it an opportunity to escape and then get help.
+In the highly unlikely event that you see a snake inside make sure you give it an opportunity to escape and then go and get help.
+Someone will know who to call to remove the snake.
 Don't panic.
 It won't attack you.
 Australian snakes just don't do that.
 Unless you give them a reason to.
 See above.

 You usually can't.
 The only way to tell if a snake is venomous is to identify the snake.
 There are no general rules, and names are as misleading as snake photographs.